Posted 10.25.2022 by Meghan Crawford

 Example of answering relevant questions and comments on LinkedIn

 You can follow up to three community hashtag topics from your LinkedIn company page.
-Similar to following a hashtag on Instagram, you’ll see trending content from those tags in your feed and be able to respond to those posts as your page.
+Similar to following a hashtag on Instagram, you’ll see trending content from those tags in your feed, and be able to respond to those posts from your page.

 Think of it this way: the comment is the content.
-So approach it the same way you would writing a post for your page and make a good first impression!
+So approach it the same way you would write a post for your page and make a good first impression!

-You can even shape your content strategy to do this more frequently and effectively.
-Include roundups and interviews in your content planning so you improve your chance at reaching other audiences.
+You can even shape your content strategy to do this more frequently and effectively by including roundups and interviews in your content planning.
+This way, you’ll improve your chances of reaching other audiences who don’t follow your LinkedIn page yet.

-We already touched on why using video in general is important, but LinkedIn’s new live feature is another excellent tool to up your game.
+We already mentioned the importance of using video, and the (related) LinkedIn’s Live feature is another excellent tool to up your game.

 Having a consistent schedule will make it easier for your audience to find, watch, and engage with your live content.